cw1427/Slimer/docs/config.md

 # Slimer Configure in Container

+## APP_ENV

+Slimer setup an environment variable **APP_ENV** if it has been setup to 'prod' some production config will be enabled:

+- Slim displayErrorDetails: will not show the error stack
+- Slim debug mode will be disable
+- routerCacheFile: will enable router cache.
+- HTML config auto reload will be shut down.
+- Logger level will be setup to warning insteand of debug.

 ## Config dir

 Slimer App class allow customize the config_dir path when in the initialization